Setting up an Account

 Growth Option: The Growth Option seeks to provide capital appreciation and some current income.
 This Option invests 100% of its funds in the Vanguard LifeStrategy Growth Fund.

-Stock investing is generally more risky than bond investing.
+Stock investing is generally riskier than bond investing.
 The Growth Option has the largest investment in corporate stocks compared to the other Investment Options.
 The Growth Option potentially offers higher expected investment returns, but it also offers higher expected risk.

 The Growth Option may be most suitable for investors with a long-term time horizon and for investors willing and able to accept more risk.